-Parameter Description SSL Private Key File The full path and filename of the private key file to use for HTTPS connections to the REST API.
-Client Request Thread Pool Size The maximum number of threads used for Services Director REST requests.
-This parameter limits the number of possible simultaneous HTTP requests.
-Action Thread Pool Size The maximum number of threads used for actions such as deploying, starting, and stopping Traffic Manager instances.
-Pulse Secure recommends that you set Action Thread Pool Size and Monitor Thread Pool Size such that the sum of both is no greater than the MySQL maximum connections limit.
+Parameter Description Action Thread Pool Size The maximum number of threads used for actions such as deploying, starting, and stopping Traffic Manager instances.
+Ivanti recommends that you set Action Thread Pool Size and Monitor Thread Pool Size such that the sum of both is no greater than the MySQL maximum connections limit.
 If you have other applications that query the same MySQL database, you must make allowances for these additional connection requirements in your calculations.
 Monitor Thread Pool Size The maximum number of threads used to monitor Traffic Manager instances and other Services Directors.
 If you experience warnings about overdue monitoring actions, increase this value.
-Pulse Secure recommends that you set Action Thread Pool Size and Monitor Thread Pool Size such that the sum of both is no greater than the MySQL maximum connections limit.
+Ivanti, Inc. recommends that you set Action Thread Pool Size and Monitor Thread Pool Size such that the sum of both is no greater than the MySQL maximum connections limit.
 If you have other applications that query the same MySQL database, you must make allowances for these additional connection requirements in your calculations.
 Source File Location The name of a directory accessible by the Services Director in which the Traffic Manager image and license files are placed.
 Log Output Location The name of a directory accessible by the Services Director server in which log files and metering log files are placed.
-Alert Message Email A list of one or more email addresses to which warnings are sent in case of problems.
-Addresses Note: You can also configure the "From" e-mail address of alert e-mails.
-This address can be set in INSTALLROOT/conf/email_config.txt , in the common section, as from_address.
+Alert Message Email Addresses A list of one or more email addresses to which warnings are sent in case of problems.
+You can also configure the "From" e-mail address of alert e-mails.
+This address can be set in INSTALLROOT/conf/email_config.txt, in the common section, as from_address.
 The symbol "\$fqdn" will be replaced by the fully-qualified domain name of the instance host, or an IP address where Universal Licensing is used.
 The other sections in this file should not normally be modified.
 For Services Director installs on AWS it is likely that you will need to change this setting to be an address that is resolvable to the instance's public IP.
 SMTP Relay Host The hostname or IP address of the SMTP server used to send warnings.
 SMTP Relay Port The port number of the SMTP server used to send warnings.

-Note: You must configure the hostname of each Services Director server in your local DNS settings so that all Traffic Manager instances can correctly resolve the addresses of all Services Director servers.
+You must configure the hostname of each Services Director server in your local DNS settings so that all Traffic Manager instances can correctly resolve the addresses of all Services Director servers.